EDP-Sciences/latex-classes/src/aa/readme.txt

    aa.bst       Bibliography style file natnotes.pdf Brief reference sheet for Natbib

-All files are compressed in a single archive: aa-package.tar.gz
+All files are compressed in a single archive: aa-package.zip

 %---------------------------------------------------------------------
 %                            Main changes in the previous 8.x versions